galeraga/3D-semantic-parsing/README.md

 ## Main goals
 The general stategy is to implement a PointNet architecture in Pytorch that uses the S3DIS dataset in order to perform object classification and indoor scene semantic segmentation.

-We will focus only on the 5 movable classes presented in the dataset.
+We will mainly focus on the 5 movable objects presented in the dataset (board, bookcase, chair, table and sofa) to carry out the following tasks:

--Classification of movable elements given its own point cloud -Semantic segmentation of each object given a room point cloud.
+- **Classification** of movable elements given its own point cloud.
+- **Semantic segmentation** of each object given a room point cloud.
--See impact of considering several hyperparameters and dataset preparation strategies on accuracy.
-For this point the following considerations will be of particular interest:
-    - Find the impact that considering the rest of the non-movable "clutter" classes as well as using one or other "window discard" strategies will have on the results.
-    - How color impacts object detection and semantic segmentation
+- Study the **impact on accuracy metrics** of:
+   - The inclusion of ***clutter*** objects
+   - The inclusion of **color**
-    - How the size of the sliding windows impacts the semantic segmentation
+   - The size of the ***sliding windows***
-    - How the overlap of these windows can improve/hinder the training
+   - **Discarding strategies** during *sliding windows* creation
+   - *Sliding windows* **overlapping**
+   - The **sampling rate** (number of points taken into account per object/room) during dataset creation
-    - The optimal number of points in the input and epoch for training
+   - The amount of epochs
+- Study **correlation** between metrics and actual semantic segmenatation outcomes.

 ## The dataset